Top 5 MCP Gateways for Regulated Industries in 2026

 What Regulated Industries Require From an MCP Gateway

-- Immutable audit trails: Every tool invocation by every agent must be logged with timestamps, user identity, tool parameters, and execution results.
+• Immutable audit trails: Every tool invocation must be logged with timestamps, user identity, tool parameters, and execution results.
 SOC 2, HIPAA, and ISO 27001 all require this level of traceability.

-- Per-consumer access controls: Not every agent or user should access every tool.
-A customer support agent must not execute database write operations.
-A claims processing agent should not access tools outside its designated workflow.
+• Per-consumer access controls: A customer-support agent must not execute database writes, and a claims-processing agent should not reach tools outside its workflow.
 Role-based or key-based tool filtering is essential.

-- Data residency and network isolation: Many regulated organizations require that AI infrastructure runs within their own VPC or private cloud.
-Data cannot traverse third-party networks or leave designated geographic regions.
+• Data residency and network isolation: Many regulated organizations require AI infrastructure to run inside their own VPC, with no data traversing third-party networks or leaving designated regions.

-- Secure credential management: API keys, OAuth tokens, and service credentials must be stored in enterprise vaults (HashiCorp Vault, AWS Secrets Manager) with rotation policies and access logging.
+• Secure credential management: API keys, OAuth tokens, and service credentials must live in enterprise vaults with rotation policies and access logging.

-- Federated authentication: Tool calls must execute with user-level credentials, ensuring that each invocation respects the authenticated user's permissions rather than a shared service account.
+• Federated authentication: Tool calls must execute with user-level credentials so each invocation respects the authenticated user's permissions rather than a shared service account.

-- Human-in-the-loop controls: For high-risk tool operations, explicit approval workflows must gate execution.
-Autonomous execution should be limited to pre-approved, low-risk tools only.
+• Human-in-the-loop controls: High-risk tool operations need explicit approval workflows.
+Autonomous execution should be limited to pre-approved, low-risk tools.

 1. Bifrost

-- Immutable audit logs: Every tool execution is logged with full request/response metadata, satisfying SOC 2, GDPR, HIPAA, and ISO 27001 audit requirements.
-Log exports enable automated delivery to external storage systems and data lakes for long-term retention.
+• Immutable audit logs: Bifrost logs every tool execution with full request and response metadata, satisfying audit requirements for SOC 2, GDPR, HIPAA, and ISO 27001.
+Trails are cryptographically verifiable with configurable retention, and log exports deliver them to external storage and data lakes.

-- Vault support: Native integration with HashiCorp Vault, AWS Secrets Manager, Google Secret Manager, and Azure Key Vault for secure credential storage and rotation.
+• Vault support: Native integration with HashiCorp Vault, AWS Secrets Manager, Google Secret Manager, and Azure Key Vault keeps credentials in your existing secret store, with automatic handling of rotated keys.

-- Security-first tool execution: Bifrost never automatically executes tool calls by default.
-All execution requires explicit API calls, ensuring human oversight.
-Agent Mode enables configurable auto-approval only for designated low-risk tools.
+• Security-first tool execution: Bifrost never executes tool calls automatically by default.
+Every execution requires an explicit call, and Agent Mode enables configurable auto-approval only for designated low-risk tools.

-- Federated authentication: Transform existing enterprise APIs into MCP tools without code.
-Bifrost passes user-level credentials through to upstream APIs, ensuring each tool call executes with the authenticated user's permissions.
-Bifrost never stores or caches credentials.
+• Federated authentication: Federated auth transforms existing enterprise APIs into MCP tools without code and passes user-level credentials through to upstream systems, so each call runs with the authenticated user's permissions.
+Bifrost does not store or cache those credentials.

-- Enterprise identity integration: OpenID Connect with Okta and Microsoft Entra ID, automatic user provisioning, role synchronization, and RBAC with custom roles.
+• Enterprise identity: OpenID Connect with Okta and Microsoft Entra ID, automatic user provisioning, role synchronization, and role-based access control with custom roles.

-- Clustering: High-availability deployment with automatic service discovery and zero-downtime upgrades for production continuity.
+• High-availability clustering: Automatic service discovery and zero-downtime upgrades for production continuity.

 What an MCP gateway looks like in a regulated environment